fareed1983/profile/site/homepi-cicd-pipeline.md

 [GitHub Actions](https://docs.github.com/en/actions/about-github-actions/understanding-github-actions) allows custom CI/CD workflows to be executed on ‘runners’ when events occur on a code repository.
 The runner is a (Ubuntu, Windows or MacOS) [container image](https://github.com/actions/runner-images) that executes the GitHub workflow job.
 GitHub is very ‘generous’ and provides free compute resources as [GitHub-hosted runners](https://docs.github.com/en/actions/using-github-hosted-runners/using-github-hosted-runners).
 Come to think of it, if it was not free, I would not use it and you would not be reading this.
 2,000 minutes of free runner minutes are provided as part of the free plan and this should suffice for the needs of a learner.
 If you want more, you can buy paid plans or host runners privately if you prefer.

-[GitHub Actions](https://docs.github.com/en/actions/about-github-actions/understanding-github-actions) allows custom CI/CD workflows to be executed on ‘runners’ when events occur on a code repository.
-The runner is a (Ubuntu, Windows or MacOS) [container image](https://github.com/actions/runner-images) that executes the GitHub workflow job.
-GitHub is very ‘generous’ and provides free compute resources as [GitHub-hosted runners](https://docs.github.com/en/actions/using-github-hosted-runners/using-github-hosted-runners).
-Come to think of it, if it was not free, I would not use it and you would not be reading this.
-2,000 minutes of free runner minutes are provided as part of the free plan and this should suffice for the needs of a learner.
-If you want more, you can buy paid plans or host runners privately if you prefer.

 GitHub Actions also offers such features as secure secret management that we will use to store credentials and other variables to be injected at runtime for use in our workflows.
 The private key should be accessible by the pipeline.
 For this, we create a secret in GitHub Actions.
 In your repo, go to Settings-\>Security-\>Actions-\>New repository secret and create a secret called SSH_PRIVATE_KEY.
 Copy the text contents of ~/.ssh/\<private-key-file\> as the value.
 Also create a secret with your Pi’s IP or domain name called PI_HOST.